-9.5.2.1 The City will endeavour to consult with First Nations on development applications where there are aboriginal treaty rights and aboriginal interests or in accordance with any established consultation protocol.

-9.5.2.2 The City of Owen Sound recognizes the Métis traditional use of the waterways, shorelines and lands in and around the City's boundaries.
-All future development and development currently under processing for permitting in the vicinity of shorelines will not impede access of the Métis to these traditional areas.
-In order to better understand and mitigate the potential impact of such developments, the City of Owen Sound will consult the Métis community.
+- 9.5.2.1 The City must consult with Indigenous Communities on development applications where there are aboriginal treaty rights and aboriginal interests or in accordance with any established consultation protocol. - 9.5.2.2 The City of Owen Sound recognizes the Indigenous Communities traditional use of the waterways, shorelines and lands in and around the City's boundaries.
+All future development and development currently under processing for permitting in the vicinity of shorelines will not impede access of the Indigenous Communities to these traditional areas.
+In order to better understand and mitigate the potential impact of such developments, the City of Owen Sound will consult the Indigenous Communities.